Kitt3120/RelationshipGoals/README.md

 # RelationshipGoals
- Little program I made for my girlfriend for Valentines Day ❤
+ Little program I made for my girlfriend originally for Valentines Day, but as I couldn't finish it in time, I made it for her next birthday after ❤

  ## Idea
  The program is based on the simple idea of having achievements (Goals) on a point-based system (Current points and Points to unlock).